 So Jesus is the One who has enacted a new covenant with a new relationship with God so that those who accept the invitation will receive the eternal inheritance he has promised to his heirs.
 For he died to release us from the guilt of the violations committed under the first covenant.
 (Hebrews 9:15-17, The Passion Translation).

-As we seek Jesus, we may find Him throughout the Scriptures (as the Passover Lamb in the Book of Exodus, as the Kinsman Redeemer in the Book of Ruth or as the Suffering Servant in the Book of Isaiah), and in every other Book of the Bible.
-We may hear testimony of a miraculous healing in response to prayer, where no fleshly man ever laid a hand to touch another.
-Or at times, He may be seen in the kindness of one stopping to give half a sandwich to a hungry soul.
+As we seek Jesus, we may find Him throughout the Scriptures.
+He is the Passover Lamb in the Book of Exodus.
+However, is also the Kinsman Redeemer in the Book of Ruth.
+Isaiah prophesied of Him as the Suffering Servant.
+In fact, Jesus appears in every Book of the Bible.
+We may not see Him but we hear testimony of His Presence through a miraculous healing in response to prayer.
+Or at other times, we see Him in the kindness of one who shares a sandwich with a hungry soul.

 We often find Him in the company of followers of Jesus.
 But how often have we gathered in His Name, sung gustily songs of praise, listened to an artfully prepared sermon, yet failed to discern the sudden Peace when the Prince of Peace enters a room?
 He promised: